unoplatform/uno/doc/articles/get-started-vsmac.md

     ```

 1. Once created, open the `MyApp-vsmac.slnf` file
-    - This `slnf` is called a solution filter, which automatically excludes projects which are not compatible with Visual Studio for mac.
+    - This `slnf` is called a solution filter, which automatically excludes projects which are not compatible with Visual Studio for Mac.
     - If you have a warning symbol on your iOS project, make sure you have the minimum version of Xcode installed.
 ![update-xcode](Assets/quick-start/xcode-version-warning.jpg)\

 To update, go to `Visual Studio > Preferences > Projects > SDK Locations > Apple` and select Xcode 13.3 or higher.
 Restart Visual Studio.
-1. You can now run on iOS, Android, macOS and Skia.GTK projects by changing your startup project and start the debugger.
+1. You can now run on iOS, Android, macOS, and Skia.GTK projects by changing your startup project and starting the debugger.

 > [!NOTE]
 > You will not be able to build the UWP and WPF projects on a Mac.
 All changes to this project must be made on Windows.

 > [!IMPORTANT]
-> As of .NET 6 Mobile RC3, the macOS head is can fail to build with issues related to the AOT compiler.
+> As of .NET 6 Mobile RC3, the macOS head can fail to build with issues related to the AOT compiler.
 You can run the Catalyst app on a mac.

 ## Create other projects types using the command line